Guaranteed recovery of quantum processes from few measurements: Appendices

 In order to bound the fourth moment of the measurement map some facts about the representation of the permutation group $S_4$ are helpful.
 In this section, they are summarized and partially derived.
 Facts that we just state can, e.g., be found in the Wikis~\cite{WikiS4} and~\cite{WikiRepS4}.

 By $k_1^{j_1}k_2^{j_2}\dots k_l^{j_l}$ we denote the conjugacy class containing permutations composed of each $j_i$ disjoint cycles of sizes $\{k_i\}_{i\in [l]}$, e.g., $2^2\subset S_4$ are products of disjoint transpositions.
 Corresponding to each conjugacy class there is one irrep.
-They are given by the Young Frames~\cite{WikiRepS4}
+They are given by the Young Frames (see e.g.~\cite{WikiRepS4})

 We will denote the character corresponding to $\F_i$ by $\chi_i : S_4 \to \ZZ$.
 The characters are constant on the conjugacy classes.
-The sizes of the conjugacy classes and the characters of $S_4$ are \cite{WikiS4}
+The sizes of the conjugacy classes and the characters of $S_4$ are (see e.g.~\cite{WikiS4})

 The dimension of the representation $\F_i$ (in the group algebra) will be denoted by $d_i$ (also called \emph{degree} \cite{WikiRepS4}).
 These dimensions are given by $d_i = \chi_i([1])$.

 Expanding a character $\chi$ in the group algebra yields